A built-in doctor for your Mac that spots small problems before they can become big problems.

 Laptop computers require a battery to operate when they're not plugged in to an electrical socket.
 Find out before your battery stops working.

-Your Mac keeps track any time it isn't able to read or write data, such as when a file is corrupt or your disk isn't working properly.
+Your Mac keeps track any time it isn't able to read or write data, such as when a file is corrupt or your hard drive isn't working properly.
 Often, it isn't easy to find out when these kinds of problems occur.
-Find these problems sooner than later
+Find these problems sooner than later.

 Every time your Mac powers on, it takes a quick snapshot of its basic health to determine if it can keep moving through the startup process.
 Checkmate displays the result of this test, which can often serve as early detection for memory (RAM) problems in particular.